saisrujanagunda/saisrujanagunda/README.md

 Here are some of the projects I've worked on:

-- [Academic Projects](https://github.com/saisrujanagunda/academic_projects): These are the projects that I have worked on while pursuing my Masters.
-Though the coding part is basic, they are the ones that have helped me build my foundation knowledge.
+- [Academic Projects](https://github.com/saisrujanagunda/academic_projects): My first steps towards Data Science.
+Always precious!
-- [My Projects](https://github.com/saisrujanagunda/MyProjects): The random thoughts that I get evolved into projects.
+- [My Projects](https://github.com/saisrujanagunda/MyProjects): I try to work on my random thoughts and develop them into projects.
+Store them here!
-- [Visualizations](https://github.com/saisrujanagunda/visualizations): Trying to improve my knowledge in visualizations using various languages and attempting various challenges.
+- [Visualizations](https://github.com/saisrujanagunda/visualizations): My trials to get better with viz's.
+Watch them here!
-- [Competition submissions](https://github.com/saisrujanagunda/competition_submissions): Competitions help me learn new things and new ways to analyze data.
-A few projects which I have worked on are included here.
+- [Competition submissions](https://github.com/saisrujanagunda/competition_submissions): Always ready to compete.
+Win or lose, attempt is an attempt.
+Hope what I learnt helps you as well.
+Jump right in!

 Feel free to explore them and provide any feedback or suggestions!